hessii/01-tutorial_plasma_wave_simulation/examples/01_plasma_oscillations/README.md

 In essence, executing `CXX='clang++' make -j4 all` in the working directory will compile the source codes and produce an executable called `pic_1d`.
-The `-j4` flag instructs `make` to compile up to four source codes in parallel.
 Of course, GCC users, for example, will need to change the `CXX` environment variable to `CXX=g++`.
+The `-jx` flag instructs `make` to compile up to `x` number of source codes in parallel.
-The compiler in use should support the c++17 language standard.
+The c++ compiler in use should support the c++17 language standard.

 Executing `make clean` will clean up the object files and the build product, but not the data files produced during simulations.

 ## Analysis